-I’ve previously calculated long-distance movement and flight, but sometimes flying interaction is more immediate.
 While my grounded PCs have interacted with flying creatures, PCs have rarely used even the Fly spell for combat.
-The DMG defines aerial combat as, “a swoop and slash, hit-and-run affair,” but then defines maneuverability without detailing melee combat for creatures in flight.
-It’s been obvious that flying creatures could attack while flying, but clearly combat doesn’t happen at Initiative (because the creatures’ locations would rarely line up).
+I’ve previously calculated long-distance movement and flight, but aerial combat is more immediate.
+The DMG defines aerial combat as, “a swoop and slash, hit-and-run affair,” with specifics for movement and maneuverability for creatures in flight—without detailing melee combat.
+It’s been obvious that flying creatures could attack while flying, but clearly combat doesn’t happen at Initiative (because creature locations would rarely line up).
 How complicated is it?

 - Class A (180°) creatures reach full movement in one segment.
 They can move any direction at any speed every round, and can immediately stop in the air and hover.

 - Class C (90°) creatures require a full round to reach full airspeed, translating to half-movement in the first round.
 For Class C, half-speed is also the minimum to maintain flight, with no ability to hover.
-Exceptions: The magic carpet is Class C as pertaining to maneuverability, but can hover or move at any desired speed.
-The Broom also can move full speed the first round.
+Exceptions: The Carpet of Flying is Class C as pertaining to maneuverability, but can hover or move at any desired speed.
+The Broom of Flying can move at full speed the first round.

 - Class D (60°) creatures require two rounds to reach full airspeed, or a quarter movement in the first round, and half movement in the second round.

 - Class E (30°) creatures require four rounds to reach full speed: 1” the first round, a quarter movement in the second round, half movement the third round, and three-quarters movement in the fourth round.

 Movement modifiers are cumulative, but if a Movement Class modifies to worse than Class E, creatures still function as Class E. When speed modifies Movement Class, only adjust turn radius (e.g., a Class C creature moving at half speed adjusted to Class B still cannot hover or accelerate faster).